-Ventura Probate Attorney
+Ventura Probate Attorneys

 Probate is a court supervised process that is used to wind up a person’s legal and financial affairs after their death.
-It includes gathering a deceased person’s assets, proving the validity of their will, appraising their estate property, paying creditors and distributing their property as directed by their will.
+It includes gathering a deceased person’s assets, proving the validity of their will, appraising their estate property, paying creditors, and distributing their property as directed by their will.
 Unfortunately, the probate process can be lengthy, contentious, expensive, and highly complex.

 The Four Basic Steps to Probate

+- File a petition and give notice to beneficiaries.
 The probate process begins with the filing of the petition with the probate court to either admit the will to probate and appoint an executor, or if there is no will, appoint an administrator of the estate.
 Notice of hearing regarding the petition must be provided to all of the decedent's heirs and beneficiaries.
 If an heir or beneficiary objects to the petition, they have the opportunity to do so in court.
 Generally, notice of the hearing is also published in a local newspaper as an attempt to notify others, such as unknown creditors, of the proceeding.

+- Give notice to all known creditors and take an inventory of the estate property.
 The personal representative must give written notice to all creditors of the estate.
 Any creditor who wishes to make a claim on assets of the estate must do so within a limited period of time.
 An inventory of all the decedent's probate property, including real property, stocks, and business interests must be taken.
 You may need an independent appraiser to appraise certain assets.

+- Pay all estate and funeral expenses, debts and taxes.
 The personal representative must determine which creditor's claims are legitimate and pay them.
 If there is not enough money, the personal representative can sell estate assets to satisfy the decedent's debts.

+- Transfer legal title in property according to the will (or under the laws of intestacy).
 Once all obligations are paid, the personal representative may petition the court for the authority to transfer the remaining assets to beneficiaries as directed by the decedent's will or, if there is no will, according to state intestate succession laws.
 If the will states that a trust must be created for the benefit of a minor, spouse or incapacitated family member, money is transferred to the trustee.
 If the petition is granted, the personal representative may liquidate assets and transfer property to the appropriate people.